 - Graduate or equivalent qualification with previous experience in areas covered by the role.
-Ideally from within a trade union or employment related (legal practice, HR or Medical Staffing) background. - 2.
-Up to date in-depth knowledge of employment legislation, industrial relations and human resource policy and procedures. - 3.
-Computer literacy and keyboard skills. - 4.
-Good working knowledge and understanding of the NHS Scotland structure and major issues in and relating to NHS Scotland, together with an understanding of the role and function of the BMA. - 5.
-Requires sound and extensive analytical skills when dealing with case work and queries

-- 6. Ability to prioritise and manage own work effectively with a high case load - 7.
-Excellent planning and organisational skills required - 8.
-Predominately works without direct supervision and has flexibility to work on own initiative dealing with telephone and other methods of making enquiries including first line industrial relations and human resource queries. - 9.
-Organises and prioritises own workload in consultation with the Assistant Secretary/Employment Relations Manager and SEA colleagues. - 10.
-Ability to effectively communicate benefits of BMA membership and positively influence join/remain decisions of doctors. - 11.
-It is essential that a good working knowledge of employment law/terms and conditions of service is maintained, taking into account frequently occurring changes, so that advice given to members is correct and appropriate at all times. - 12.
-Have access to a car and have a current full UK driving licence
+Ideally from within a trade union or employment related (legal practice, HR or Medical Staffing - Up to date in-depth knowledge of employment legislation, industrial relations and human resource policy and procedures - Computer literacy and keyboard skills. - Good working knowledge and understanding of the NHS structure and major NHS issues, together with an understanding of the role and function of the BMA. - Requires sound and extensive analytical skills when dealing with case work and queries - Ability to prioritise and manage own work effectively with a high case load - Excellent planning and organisational skills required - Predominately works without direct supervision and has flexibility to work on own initiative dealing with telephone and other methods of making enquiries including first line industrial relations and human resource queries. - Organises and prioritises own workload in consultation with the Industrial Relations Officer. - Responsible for aspects of delivering Student recruitment defined in the core programme - It is essential that a good working knowledge of employment law/terms and conditions of service is maintained, taking into account frequently occurring changes, so that advice given to Members is correct and appropriate at all times.